tBoyle-Dvz/GStreameriOSProject/README.md

 Issues and next steps:
 - Tests: I would implement tests to use the ViewModel outside of the ViewController.
 This would help flush out issues.
 I would also add functionality to GStreamerService skip to the end of the video to test endOfStream handling.
-- I would need to investigate further if the current stop video handling is truly graceful.
-I think I would need to get deeper into the GStreamer framework and possibly add to the GStreamerService functionality.
 - Playing a video after stopping the playback crashes at the moment.
 I would need more time to investigate what is causing the crash.
 This wasn't really part of the project ask, so I didn't want to spend too much time on this.
-It's possiblly related to the stop/deinit of the GStreamerService.
-This report sounds like it could possibly be the same issue: https://gitlab.freedesktop.org/gstreamer/gstreamer/-/issues/2381
+I used the latest GStreamer framework and it seems to be an issue with that.
+This report sounds like it could be the same issue: https://gitlab.freedesktop.org/gstreamer/gstreamer/-/issues/2381